 Assistant Project Leader

-I am a third year medical student and have the role of volunteer manager within the MOMS society.
-My job is to organise medical student volunteers to help at the events.
-I have helped out at multiple MOMS events over the past two years and find them so rewarding.
+I am a 5th year medical student and have been working with MOMs since first year.
+My role this year is as publicity manager and I’m looking forward to helping organise the Facebook and the new Instagram!
 The MOMS events are so important as I strongly believe everybody should have an equal chance to attend medical school.
 I love being able to share my experiences and tips with the sixth formers in order to give them the best chance at success.

 I’m a 4th year Medical student and I’m the inclusions officer for MOMs this year.
 I really enjoy volunteering with MOMs and I’m enthusiastic to have an active role in a society that makes studying medicine more accessible.
 With the role of inclusion officer I hope the society can reach even more prospective medical students from all backgrounds!

 Past MOMs Project Leads

 MOMs Lead 2019-2020